M-estimation in GARCH Models in the Absence of Higher-Order Moments: Computational issues

-We discuss the implementation of an iteratively re-weighted algorithm proposed in Mukherjee (2020) for computing M-estimates.
-In particular, we highlight $\mu$-estimate and Cauchy-estimate of the GARCH parameters in this paper as their asymptotic distributions are derived under mild moment assumptions.
+This section is devoted to the detail implementation of an iteratively re-weighted algorithm for the computation of M-estimates proposed in Mukherjee (2020).
+In particular, we highlight the~$\mu$- and Cauchy-estimates, since their asymptotic distributions are derived under mild moment assumptions.
 We also consider the bootstrap estimators based on the corresponding score functions.